ovlb/www.ovl.design/_src/pages/text/blog/vibe-coding.md

 «That’s not vibe coding!» proponents of the vibe will proclaim.
 Whatever. _It is_ the default users of IDE with Claude, Copilot or whatever experience these days.
 And it sucks.

+This text will not try to define vibe coding any further, if you search for a one-by-one guide how to make the best out of coding models, this is also not the text for you.

+Instead, I’ll try to frame assisted coding in a broader socio-politcal frame.
+What are immediate but hidden effects of using these tools.
+Effects on you, on the world we are living in but also on the future of the software industry more general?

 ## Development is a social activity – yes, even if you code alone